JavaScript is required

 Sounds like: "hi"

 If you want to keep things very short and sweet, then this simple loanword of the English "hi" is perfect.
-This a casual and personable greeting.
+This is a casual and personable greeting.

 Literally: hello